 What is a Lifetime ISA?

-A Lifetime ISA (LISA) is an account that’s specifically designed to help you save for your first home or to have extra funds available for your retirement, and you need to open it when you’re between 18 and 40 years old.
+A Lifetime ISA (LISA) is an account that’s specifically designed to help you save for your first home or to have extra funds available for your retirement.
+You need to open it when you’re between 18 and 40 years old.
 As it’s an ISA (Individual Savings Account), you can save without being taxed on the interest earned.
 You also receive a bonus from the government depending on how much you’ve saved and this is tax-free too.

 Your savings and the government bonus

-You can save up to £4,000 each tax year in your Lifetime ISA and the government gives you a 25% bonus on top of this.
+You can save up to £4,000 each tax year in your Lifetime ISA.
+The government gives you a 25% bonus on top of this.
 So, if you save £4,000 in one year, the government adds £1,000 to this.
 The maximum bonus you can receive from the government is £32,000.
 The government bonus only applies to your savings, not the interest or investment growth.

 Once the bonus has been paid into your account, it can earn interest just like your savings.
 You can transfer lump sums into your account rather than having to save set monthly amounts.
 You can also transfer funds from another ISA into your Lifetime ISA and this money becomes eligible for the bonus.